Puyodead1/tsw-controller-app/beta.package/PROFILE_EXPLAINER.md

 - `min` / `max`: Range of values.
 - `step`: Optional increment size.
 - `steps`: List of discrete valid values.
-Can be used with `null` values to automatically interpolate between values.
+Can be used with `null` values to create zones of free motion between detents.
 - `invert`: Whether to reverse the axis.

 ---